 The Canada Council for the Arts is responsible for administering and promoting the Governor General’s Literary Awards (GGBooks).
-The Awards promote literature from Canada, recognizing the best English-language and French-language books in seven categories:
+The Awards promote literature from Canada, recognizing the most notable English-language and French-language books in seven categories:

-See the list of finalist and winning books from previous years to read the best books!
+See the list of finalist and winning books from previous years to read the most notable books!

 1936